uoregon-libraries/newspaper-curation-app/hugo/content/workflow/fixing-flagged-workflow-issues.md

 (`ERRORED_ISSUES_PATH` in the settings file).

-When moved to the error location, the issues will be put into a directory based on the current month so that they're somewhat organized without having so many subdirectories as to make the process more painful than necessary.
+When moved to the error location, the issues will be put into a directory based on the current month (e.g., `/mnt/news/errors/2024-01`) so that they're somewhat organized without having so many subdirectories as to make the process more painful than necessary.

 Within the month subdirectory, issues will be identifiable by their LCCN, date, edition, and database id in the same way they existed in the workflow location.